-Generic Roster Application,

-Duration: 6 months, Khartoum, Sudan OR

-Duration: 1 year.
+Talent Roster for General Service Level Posts

 UNICEF works in some of the world’s toughest places, to reach the world’s most disadvantaged children.
 To save their lives.
 To defend their rights.
 To help them fulfill their potential.

 Across 190 countries and territories, we work for every child, everywhere, every day, to build a better world for everyone.